Silent Workstation Builds: Including 4 Quiet PC Build recommendations

 Fanless CPU Coolers: Large passive heatsinks like the NoFan CR-95C or CR-80EH can cool CPUs without any fans, achieving complete silence.
 These rely on efficient CPUs with 35–65W TDP and cases with good natural airflow.
 (TDP: Thermal Design Power: The typical amount of power draw, and therefore operational heat of a component)

-Tip: Combine an efficient CPU with a large heatsink or low-noise water loop to achieve near-zero fan speeds under most workloads.
+Tip: Combine an efficient CPU with a large heatsink or low-noise water loop to achieve near-zero fan speeds under various workloads.

 If you don’t have thermal paste.
 Get It.
 It is usually included with your CPU/CPU cooler and is almost necessary for a cool computer.
 What it does, is it is a master of filling microscopic air gaps between the CPU and its cooler.
 Decreasing temperatures by increasing the area available for heat transfer whilst being a very thermally conductive material itself.